sercankulcu/sercankulcu.github.io/_memory/2020-06-12-please-come-in-to-sign.md

 ## Under Please Come In to Sign

 This is the kind of moment that survives by being oddly specific.
-Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.

 Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.
 So I leave it there: not polished smooth, just visible enough.